MoonSeenThroughTrees/100-days-of-code/log.md

 Need to figure out what all this markdown shit means so I can write decent looking docu's.

 **Link to work:** [Mah first Git Stuff](https://github.com/MoonSeenThroughTrees/hello-world)

+### Day 0: Suspended:

+**Just realized 100daysofCode requires you to do actual code so I will be postponing until I have completed more of the basic tutorial stuff.
+Until then!